Dotnet-Boxed/Templates/README.md

 <h2>ASP.NET 4.6 MVC 5 and ASP.NET 5 MVC 6 Support</h2>

 <p>Two templates are provided.
-One for ASP.NET 4.6 MVC 5 and another ASP.NET 5 MVC 6 template which is currently under development and is missing some features due to ASP.NET 5 still being in Beta.</p>
+One for ASP.NET 4.6 MVC 5 and another ASP.NET 5 MVC 6 template which is currently under development and is missing some features due to ASP.NET 5 still being in Beta.
+For more information about what's new in the MVC 6 template, see <a href="http://rehansaeed.com/whats-new-in-asp-net-5-mvc-6-boilerplate/">here</a>.</p>

 <h4>MVC 5 Technology Map</h4>